-Why Do People Take Hallucinogenic or Dissociative Druas?
-Hallucinogenic and dissociative drugs have been used for a variety of reasons (Bogenschutz, 2012; Bonson, 2001).
-Historically, hallucinogenic plants have been used for religious rituals to induce states of detachment from reality and precipitate "visions" thought to provide mystical insight or enable contact with a spirit world or "higher power."
+Why Do People Take Hallucinogenic or Dissociative Drugs?

+Hallucinogenic and dissociative drugs have been used for a variety of reasons.^{4,5} Historically, hallucinogenic plants have been used for religious rituals to induce states of detachment from reality and precipitate "visions" thought to provide mystical insight or enable contact with a spirit world or "higher power."
 More recently, people report using hallucinogenic drugs for more social or recreational purposes, including to have fun, help them deal with stress, or enable them to enter into what they perceive as a more enlightened sense of thinking or being.
-Hallucinogens have also been investigated as therapeutic agents to treat diseases associated with perceptual distortions, such as schizophrenia, obsessive-compulsive disorder, bipolar disorder, and dementia.
-Anecdotal reports and small studies have suggested that ayahuasca may be a potential treatment for substance use disorders and other mental health issues, but no largescale research has verified its efficacy (Barbosa, 2012).
-How Do Hallucinogens (LSD, Psilocybin, Peyote, DMT, and Ayahuasca) Affect the Brain and Body?
+Hallucinogens have also been investigated as therapeutic agents to treat diseases associated with perceptual distortions, such as schizophrenia, obsessivecompulsive disorder, bipolar disorder, and dementia.

+How Do Hallucinogens (LSD and Psilocybin) Affect the Brain and Body?

 How Do Hallucinogens Work?

-Classic hallucinogens are thought to produce their perception-altering effects by acting on neural circuits in the brain that use the neurotransmitter serotonin (Passie, 2008; Nichols, 2004; Schindler, 2012; Lee, 2012).
-Specifically, some of their most prominent effects occur in the prefrontal cortex-an area involved in mood, cognition, and perception-as well as other regions important in regulating arousal and physiological responses to stress and panic.
+Classic hallucinogens are thought to produce their perception-altering effects by acting on neural circuits in the brain that use the neurotransmitter serotonin.
+6-9 Specifically, some of their most prominent effects occur in the prefrontal cortex-an area involved in mood, cognition, and perception-as well as other regions important in regulating arousal and physiological responses to stress and panic.

 What are the Short-Term Effects of Hallucinogens?

 Ingesting hallucinogenic drugs can cause users to see images, hear sounds, and feel sensations that seem real but do not exist.
 Their effects typically begin within 20 to 90 minutes of ingestion and can last as long as 12 hours.
 Experiences are often unpredictable and may vary with the amount ingested and the user's personality, mood, expectations, and surroundings.
-The effects of hallucinogens like LSD can be described as drug-induced psychosis-distortion or disorganization of a person's capacity to recognize reality, think rationally, or communicate with others.
+The effects of hallucinogens like LSD can be described as drug-induced psychosis distortion or disorganization of a person's capacity to recognize reality, think rationally, or communicate with others.
 Users refer to LSD and other hallucinogenic experiences as "trips" and to acute adverse or unpleasant experiences as "bad trips."
 On some trips, users experience sensations that are enjoyable and mentally stimulating and that produce a sense of heightened understanding.
 Bad trips, however, include terrifying thoughts and nightmarish feelings of anxiety and despair that include fears of losing control, insanity, or death.
-Like LSD and psilocybin, DMT produces its effects through action at serotonin (5-HT) receptors in the brain (Strassman, 1996).
-Some research has suggested that DMT occurs naturally in the human brain in small quantities, leading to the hypothesis that release of endogenous DMT may be involved in reports of alien abductions, spontaneous mystical experiences, and neardeath experiences, but this remains controversial (Barker, 2012).
+Specific short-term effects of LSD and psilocybin include: